khalid-alomari/Linked-List-20min_Lesson/README.md

 ## Circle Back & Summary
 Summary, Q&A, plus assign homework.
 ### Homework
-Prepare to study & remember the approach of the Doubly linked List, before the instructor explain it in the next session.
+Prepare to study & remember the Doubly Linked List's approach from the slides before the instructor explains it in the next session.

 <img src="logo-icononly.png"  width = "10%">